senkulabs/infracode-talker/digital-ocean/nginx-unit/README.md

 > You must run these steps as a root user or user with sudo access.

-1. Create [a droplet in Digital Ocean](https://m.do.co/c/303e46500afd).
+1. Create [a droplet in Digital Ocean](https://m.do.co/c/303e46500afd) with latest Ubuntu LTS.
 You may choose droplet with $6 or $12.

 | $6                | $12               |
 |:------------------|:------------------|